theblackwidowcommunity/Guaranteed-Portfolio/README.md

 Hey There,
 Before you begin, it is highly recommended that you customize this portfolio on a **laptop or medium-to-large screen device**.

+## 🖥️ Setup Recommendation

+For the smoothest experience, it is recommended that you have 2 browser tabs open side-by-side while customizing the portfolio.

+🪟 Windows Users / 🐧 Linux Users

+1. Open one tab for reading these instructions.

+      Then press on your keyboard:

+          Windows/Super Key + ← (left arrow key)  **Press both at the same time**

+      This will show instructions to the left side of your screen.

+2. Open a second tab for editing the code.

+      Then press on your keyboard:

+         Windows/Super Key + → (right arrow key)   **Long press windows/super key then click once on the arrow key **

+      This will show instructions to the right side of your screen.

+🍎 macOS Users

+1. Open one tab for reading these instructions.

+      Hover over the green fullscreen button at the top-left corner of the window.

+      Then choose:

+         Tile Window to Left of Screen

+2. Open your second tab or code editor.

+      Select:

+         Tile Window to Right of Screen

+      macOS will automatically place both windows side-by-side.

 ---

 # 🚀 Portfolio Deployment & Setup Guide